oldgit777/grav/pages/01.blog/01.sunny-day-in-estepona/item.md

 ![](DSC_0304.jpg)

 The area is beautifully planted.
-This small bird was hopping through the Aloe Vera.
+This small bird was hopping through the succulents.
+I think it might be a Willow Warbler.

 ![](DSC_0306.jpg)